c-f-h/c-f-h.github.io/hugosite/content/post/basic-setup-and-play/index.md

 Any model that wants to play a game of Connect 4 will have to follow a simple protocol: it takes in the current board state as described above and outputs a `float32` tensor of seven numbers which represent the probability of playing a move in each of the seven columns.
+A model which takes in a state and outputs a recommended action is called a **policy model** in RL parlance.

-The output here is in raw logits, that is, arbitrary numbers between minus and plus infinity.
-To convert these to probabilities, we use the [softmax operator](https://en.wikipedia.org/wiki/Softmax_function) which applies an exponential function to each number and then normalizes them to add up to 1.
+We will keep the model output in raw logits, that is, arbitrary numbers between minus and plus infinity, with no activation function applied to them.
+To convert these to probabilities, we use the
+[softmax operator](https://en.wikipedia.org/wiki/Softmax_function) which applies an exponential function to each number and then normalizes them to add up to 1.
-Finally, we choose a move by sampling from the resulting random distribution over the seven columns.
+Finally, we choose a move by sampling from the resulting random distribution
+\((p_1, p_2, \ldots, p_7)\) over the seven columns.

 There is one slight complication: once a column is full, i.e., ``board[0, c] != 0``, it's no longer valid to play a